Use the Conformity Knowledge Base AI to help improve your Cloud Posture

 Rule ID: EC2-019

 Ensure that your Amazon Machine Images (AMIs) are not publicly shared with the other AWS accounts in order to avoid exposing sensitive data.
-Trend Micro Cloud One™ – Conformity strongly recommends against sharing your AMIs with all AWS cloud accounts.
+Trend Cloud One™ – Conformity strongly recommends against sharing your AMIs with all AWS cloud accounts.
 If required, you can share your images with specific (trusted) AWS accounts without making them public.

 This rule can help you with the following compliance standards: